TALKING WITH YOUR DOCTOR

 Thousands of interrelated biological processes within the cancer cell affect the way each patient responds to treatment.
 The Weisenthal Cancer Group uses an approach called personalized cytometric profiling to assess the net effect of the widest range of cellular processes as they occur in real time.
 In the laboratory, your own living cancer cells are exposed to a broad range of potentially beneficial anti-cancer agents.
 These include new, genetic and molecularly-targeted chemotherapy drugs, immunologic therapies, and anti-angiogenesis agents.

 For virtually all cancer types, dozens of different chemotherapy drugs and drug combinations are approved by the FDA.
 However, for the most part, these are administered blindly.
 They are prescribed because they worked for some "acceptable" percentage of patients in a past clinical trial.
-Without testing each patient's cancer cells in advance for susceptibility to each drug, most cancer patients today receive one treatment after another (often partially or completely ineffective) as the doctors work their way through a list of available possibilities.
-While this is occurring, exposure to these drugs can induce tumor cell resistance to all forms of chemotherapy (this is called clinically-acquired multi-drug resistance).
+Without testing each patient's cancer cells in advance for susceptibility to each drug, most cancer patients today receive one chemotherapy regimen after another.
+Often, these are partially or completely ineffective.
+As the doctors work their way through a long list of available possibilities, exposure to these drugs can induce tumor cell resistance to all forms of chemotherapy (this is called clinically-acquired multi-drug resistance).
 At the same time the patient becomes weaker and weaker from harmful drug side effects.
 Meanwhile, valuable treatment time is wasted, potentially allowing for tumor growth and metastasis.

 Dr. Weisenthal was a pioneer in recognizing the danger of treating patients on the basis of trial and error.
-For many years he has been a strong voice in urging abandonment of this fatally-flawed system.
-Predictably, his progressive views and outspoken manner have not made him a favorite among pharmaceutical companies that benefit from unqualified use of its products or among physicians whose careers revolve around entering patients onto paid clinical trials.
+For many years he has been a strong voice in urging abandonment of the fatally-flawed "one-size-fits-all" system.
+Predictably, his progressive views and outspoken manner have not made him a favorite among pharmaceutical companies that benefit from unfettered use of its products.
+Nor is Dr. Weisenthal loved by physicians whose careers revolve around entering patients onto paid clinical trials.
 These are trials whose purpose is to identify “one-size-fits-all” cancer therapies for the non-existent "average cancer patient."
-However, Dr. Weisenthal’s persistence has paid off - at least to a degree.
+However, Dr. Weisenthal’s persistence has paid off.
 Today, more and more thoughtful physicians are coming to understand that candidate drug regimens must be tested for potential effectiveness FOR EACH PATIENT in the laboratory rather than simply picking drugs blindly from an “approved” list and hoping for the best.

 As the number of available treatments increases so does the need to determine which treatment offers you - as an individual - the best possible chance for benefit.
 In this, quest Dr. Weisenthal is your most committed advocate and strongest ally.